 If you hear the words “misunderstood genius”, then Vincent Van Gogh is the person that comes to mind.
 His life was a struggle, yet his memory and legacy will live on forever.

-In this post, You’ll discover the ultimate list of facts about Vincent Van Gogh, one of the most famous painters to have ever lived who left behind an incredible oeuvre.
+In this post, You’ll discover the ultimate list of facts about Vincent Van Gogh, one of the most famous painters to have ever lived.

 1. Who is Vincent Van Gogh?